PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/table_classification.en.md

 1.<b>Pipeline Integration</b>

 The table classification module can be integrated into the PaddleX pipeline such as [General Table Classification Pipeline v2](../../../pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md).
 You just need to replace the model path to update the table classification module in the related pipeline.
-In pipeline integration, you can deploy the model you obtained using high-performance deployment and service-oriented deployment.
+In pipeline integration, you can deploy the model you obtained using high-performance deployment and serving deployment.

 2.<b>Module Integration</b>